KunzstLD/WebScraping/README.md

 # WebScraping
-Loading weather data/etc into R
+Loading weather data from wunderground.com into R